Marvin Kaplan (lawyer)

-Marvin Elliot Kaplan is an American lawyer and government official who is a member and former chairman of the National Labor Relations Board.
-Prior to assuming his current role, he was the chief counsel of the Occupational Safety and Health Review Commission.
+Marvin Elliot Kaplan is an American lawyer and government official who is a former member and chairman of the National Labor Relations Board.
+Prior to assuming his role at the NLRB, he was the chief counsel of the Occupational Safety and Health Review Commission.
 In June 2017, President Donald Trump nominated Kaplan to be a member of the NLRB for a term expiring on August 27, 2020.
 He was confirmed by the Senate on August 2, 2017, by a vote of 50–48.
-On March 2, 2020, Trump announced that he would renominate Kaplan for a second five-year term expiring on August 27, 2025.
+On March 2, 2020, President Donald J. Trump announced that he would renominate Kaplan for a second five-year term expiring on August 27, 2025.
 On July 29, 2020, Kaplan was confirmed by the Senate by a vote of 52–46, thereby keeping the NLRB in solid Republican control.

 Biography

 Kaplan received his Bachelor of Science from Cornell University and his Juris Doctor from Washington University in St. Louis.
 After practicing law in Cresskill, New Jersey and later with the Kansas City, Missouri law firm McDowell Rice Smith & Buchanan, he began his career as special assistant in the United States Department of Labor's Office of Labor-Management and Standards.
 He has also served as counsel to the United States House Committee on Oversight and Government Reform and to the United States House Committee on Education and the Workforce.

 Kaplan served as chief counsel of the Occupational Safety and Health Review Commission.
 He was nominated by President Donald Trump to be a member of the National Labor Relations Board for a term expiring on August 27, 2020.
 Kaplan's nomination, which was approved by the U.S. Senate on August 2, 2017, was supported by a number of business groups and anti-union advocates.